thereasonwhyy/Lim-Yuen-Ying/README.md

 merging meaning with message;
 a respite from life's race.
-Stick around and hopefully in good time, you'll come with me on this journey as I improve my rhyme.
+Stick around and hopefully in good time, you'll journey with me as I improve on my rhyme.